-By 1882 Linbeck had been replaced by Mr. Banks (first name unknown); that same year Banks complained that $10 a month per poor farm “patient”—about $238 today—was not enough to feed them.
+By 1882 Linbeck had been replaced by Charles A Banks; that same year Banks complained that $10 a month per poor farm “patient”—about $238 today—was not enough to feed them.
 Duluth was then emerging from the 1870s depression quite well, and within three years that budget rose to $12.50 per patient, and Frank McDevitt had replaced Linbeck at the helm.
 He earned $120 a month for his services, a salary that today would be about $36,500 a year.
 (These “patients” were often seen by a physician)

 McDevitt apparently accomplished something none of his predecessors had: made the facility a pleasant place to stay.
 An 1886 article in the Duluth Weekly Tribune credits him for the farm’s “pleasingly clean condition, without any stale odors anywhere perceptible.… It has never been kept so well.”
 In Minnesota, only the Ramsey and Hennepin County poor farms were in better condition than the facility in Duluth.